Relieving Dental Pain:

 What is Pulp Extirpation?

-The pulp of a tooth is a soft tissue located in the center of the tooth that contains nerves and blood vessels.
+The pulp of a tooth is a soft tissue located in the centre of the tooth that contains nerves and blood vessels.
 When the pulp becomes infected or inflamed, it can cause significant pain and can even lead to the loss of the tooth.

 Pulp extirpation is a dental procedure that involves the complete removal of the pulp from inside the tooth.
 This procedure is typically performed in cases where the pulp has become severely infected, and the infection has spread to the roots of the tooth.